otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

    the same instance tag (the prekey profiles are signed with the corresponding long-term key stated on the user profiles).
-This can only validly happen if Bob's client supports two different versions of OTR that use prekey ensembles or if the long-term key used in each ensemble's User Profile is different.
+This can only validly happen if Bob's client supports two different versions of OTR that use prekey ensembles or if the long-term public key used in each ensemble's User Profile is different.

-    1. If the versions and the long-term keys used in the ensembles are the same, and they are compatible with Alice's version, one of the prekey ensembles must be invalid, but Alice cannot know which.
+    1. If the versions and the long-term keys used in the User Profiles and prekey messages are the same, and they are compatible with Alice's version, one of the prekey ensembles must be invalid, but Alice cannot know which.
 She should not send a message using either prekey ensemble.
     2. If the prekey ensemble versions are the same and the version is supported by Alice, but the long-term keys are different from each other, Alice should look at whether she trusts the keys.
 If she trusts both, she may